braden-w/svelte-persisted-writable/README.md

 #### `key`

 Defines the localStorage `key` that this writable should use.
-Usually, you want to keep this unique between storedWritables (and other mechanisms writing to localStorage in your application) to avoid interference.
+Usually, you want to keep this unique between persistedWritables (and other mechanisms writing to localStorage in your application) to avoid interference.

 #### `schema`